sergeylukin/sergeylukin.github.com/_posts/2013-12-26-styling-html-elements-based-on-locale.md

 selector and :lang pseudo class when filtering locale-specific elements.

-So if you find yourself using attribute selector to style locale-specific content, I'd suggest to consider using `:lang()` pseudo selector instead.
+So if you find yourself using attribute selector to style locale-specific content, I'd suggest to consider using `:lang` pseudo class selector instead.

 Hopefully this post shows the difference between two approaches clearly and demonstrates proper problem solving.